OpenLoopHealth/lambda-selenium-starter/examples/README.md

 - `lambda_function.py`
 - `requirements.txt`

-Feel free to explore the explore the examples for inspiration and to understand what I full scale project might look like!
+Feel free to explore the examples for inspiration and/or to understand what a full scale project might look like!